ByAnthony/rock_paper_scissors/README.md

 - Extend the game with a new page to allow the user to play against the computer.
 - If they go to /play it will take the user to a form to allow them to enter their name and choose a move from a dropdown.
 - Add a link to this page to the base template.
 - Write a new method in the game class to generate a computer player with the name "Computer" and a random choice from rock, paper and scissors.
-(Look into the random.choice) library.
 - Use the same game logic and results template to display the winner.

 ## Technologies